vict-shevchenko/reactive-mobx-form/README.md

  ## Capabilities
  Its now possible:
- 1. Reder simple one level forms
+ 1. Render simple one level forms
  2. Validate fields, see **validatorjs** docs
  3. Submit a form